Voronoi-Studios/GridWave/docs/Core/Nodes/3_TileSet.md

 ### TileSet Group
 <img class="node" src="https://github.com/Voronoi-Studios/GridWave/raw/main/docs/Images/Nodes/GroupTileSet.png" alt="GroupTileSet"/>

-Combines the all TileSet lists that are returned by its child nodes in to a singular flattened list, which allows for visual clarity and exports of multiple TileSets at once.
+Combines all TileSets that are returned by its child nodes in to a singular flattened list, which allows for visual clarity and exports of multiple TileSets at once.
+Features added to this node will be applied to all child nodes.

 ---